Keetje Tippel: Plot

 The film begins in 1881 at Stavoren, a small Dutch rural town in the province of Friesland, and follows Katie's family to Amsterdam, where they hope to escape grinding poverty by finding work.
 Upon their arrival Katie secures employment at a dye-works, but is fired when she refuses to have sex with the director.
 She finds a job at a hat shop, where, during a business trip to a brothel, she discovers her older sister Mina working there.
 Later that evening, back at the hat shop, she is brutally raped by the owner and, in revenge, smashes the shop window.

 Weeks go by, during which Katie's father works in a factory on low pay and Mina descends into alcoholism.
 While attempting to steal bread, Katie is knocked unconscious by a policeman and taken to a sanitorium.
 It becomes apparent that her body is her only asset as a doctor diagnoses tuberculosis, but refuses treatment unless she sleeps with him.
 It is unclear whether this occurs, but on her discharge Katie rejoins her family and discovers her father has been sacked and her sister is too drunk to sleep with clients.
 Katie's mother decides that, rather than the family starve, Katie must also go into prostitution.

-Her first client is a gentleman, who Katie does not satisfy due to her inexperience.
+Her first client is a gentleman, whom Katie does not satisfy due to her inexperience.
 Her second client, an artist called George, takes her to his studio to pose for a painting depicting a Socialist revolution.
 He pays her the rate they negotiated for her services, but tells her he only wants her to model.
 He introduces Katie to Hugo, a banker, and Andre, a wealthy socialist, and they head to a nightclub for a meal.
 Katie's re-education has begun.
 Andre is attracted to Katie, but she seems enamoured with Hugo, with whom she goes home and sleeps.
 Hugo provides Katie with money for a new dress and they arrange to meet in the park.
 It is here that Katie's former life threatens to catch up with her when the gentleman she approached a few days earlier recognises her and informs Hugo he knew Katie when she only cost fifty cents.
 Hugo punches him, refusing to believe his story and promises Katie that she can move in with him "forever".
 Katie goes to see her family, informing them she intends to leave.
 Her mother asks how she will feed the children if Katie's not there to provide.
 Katie tells her mother she "should have fucked less" and storms out, kicking her hysterical mother who tries to prevent her from leaving.